edgio-docs/edgio-docs/src/pages/guides/performance/traffic_splitting.md

 ## Configurations Entities {/*configurations-entities*/}

-Traffic splitting requires that you make configurations in your project folder and create traffic splitting rules in the {{ PORTAL_PLAIN }}.
+Traffic splitting requires that you make configurations in your project folder and create traffic splitting rules in the {{ PORTAL }}.
 The entities in the Console and files in your project folder where various configurations reside are called out.
 To provide a bigger picture, additional Console entities are included.

 ![Configuration Entities](/images/traffic-splitting/configuration_entities.png)